Exciting Upcoming Events!

-Following her death in 1964, the farm remained in the family until 2003 when it was given to a private foundation for use as a museum.
-In August 2017, the site was gifted to O’Connor’s alma mater, Georgia College.
+Following her death in 1964, the farm remained in the care of the family until 2003 when it was given to a private foundation for use as a museum.
+In August 2017, the site was gifted to O’Connor’s alma mater, Georgia College & State University.
 Today, Andalusia serves as a museum whose mission is to care for, collect, interpret, and exhibit items that illustrate the history of the site during the time which Flannery O’Connor lived on the property (1951-1964).

 Andalusia is open for public tours and was listed on the National Register of Historic Places in 1980.
 In 2019, Andalusia was listed as a "Distinctive Destination" by the National Trust for Historic Preservation and in 2022 was designated as a National Historic Landmark by the National Park Service.